onliniak/coffee-cream/README.md

 - Critical css for higher Google PageSpeed Insight
     - My goal is for the theme to be at least 90% compatible with Google PageSpeed Insight after adding the cache (Expire Headers and Gzip) in htaccess.
  - 2 main branches:
-    - WordPress-repo = stable = official version for WordPress repository.
+    - Master = stable = official version for WordPress repository and documentation.
     - github-flavoured = testing = child theme with unverified or not approved features like WP Customizer, CDN, copyright protection, beige AMP style or numeric keyboard navigation.

 ## Install